caleb-hansolo/Bridge-Infrasctructure-Tracking-System/README.md

 [**ArnieNFW**](https://github.com/ArnieNFW/Waveshare-2.13-Pico-Micropython-Landscape) - Creator of the library used for landscape orientation of the Epaper 2.13 <br />
 [**Thonny**](https://thonny.org/) - IDE used to code the pico w and epaper <br />
 [**MicroPython**](https://micropython.org/) - Python compiler used with the pico w <br />
-[**Guidebook for Dataset**](https://drive.google.com/file/d/1jxFHwRNZaZlin4HiGbCuvNPTDGllBfFq/view?usp=sharing) - Guidebook used too intrpret data and determine scores of bridges
+[**Guidebook for Dataset**](https://drive.google.com/file/d/1jxFHwRNZaZlin4HiGbCuvNPTDGllBfFq/view?usp=sharing) - Guidebook used too intrpret data and determine scores of bridges <br />
 [**Dataset of Nebraska Bridges**](https://drive.google.com/file/d/12yjn-PtRNwIc3DVIKPAwJ0h5dIVSSJOJ/view?usp=sharing) - Dataset of Nebraska bridges used as reference

 ### Contributors